-Corporate Governance (CG) policy and Corporate Governance Handbook was developed for Board of Directors, executives, and employees of IRPC’s, subsidiaries’, associates’, and joint ventures within IRPC’s control to observe as practical guidelines.
-This policy is to promote IRPC as an efficient company marked by good CG and operational excellence, business righteousness, free of fraud, transparent, and open to scrutiny.
+Corporate Governance Policy and Corporate Governance Handbook were developed for Board of Directors, executives, and employees of IRPC and its subsidiaries, associates, and joint ventures within IRPC’s control to observe as practical guidelines.
+This policy is to promote IRPC as an efficient company marked by good corporate governance, operational excellence, business righteousness, free from fraud, transparent, and open to scrutiny.

-2. Responsible Organization (member’s level, responsibility)
+2. Responsible Organization (member’s level and responsibility)

-- Corporate Governance Committee has ensured that IRPC conforms to the corporate governance and sustainability action plans for the year, whether in routine chores or in strategic ones.
+- Corporate Governance Committee has ensured that IRPC conforms to the corporate governance and sustainability action plans for the year, whether in routine chores or strategic ones.
 These consist of corporate governance development tasks, environmental governance, and social responsibility tasks aligning with the corporate governance guidelines and sustainability guidelines.

 3. Management System/Process